 Describe how the results have been disseminated to communities of interest.
 Include any outreach activities that have been undertaken to reach members of communities who are not usually aware of these research activities, for the purpose of enhancing public understanding and increasing interest in learning and careers in science, technology, and the humanities.

+The PI team has presented and attended multiple conferences (a primary goal for this planning grant) to support the development of new collaborations and identify community wide resource needs.

 What do you plan to do during the next reporting period to accomplish the goals?